ano-js/anojs/CONTRIBUTION-GUIDELINES.md

-# Optimizing Ano.js animations
+# Formatting Ano.js animations
-In order to properly contribute animations to Ano.js, you must be able to optimize the animations before you make a pull request.
-So, this is a guide on how to optimize your animations properly.
+In order to properly contribute animations to Ano.js, your animations must be properly formatted towards Ano.js standards.
+So this is a guide on how to format your animations.

-## General optimization rules
+## General formatting rules
 1. The animation JS file must be placed in the `/animation-files/` directory
 2. The filename of the JS file must follow this format:<br/>
     `anojs-[rest of animation name separated by dashes].js`<br/>